 Although we were able to get measure better than direct string similarity, there is a wealth of heuristics that could be applied or developed in future iterations.
 For example, analyzing the narrative in the document itself or use the connectivity among the pages could be used to create different and better measures for similarity.

 Multiple measure types leads to handling multiple similarity measures.
-This would require a modeling change to associate the Comparison to a pairing of the quantity with the technique that produced it.
+This would require a modeling change to associate the comparison to a pairing of the quantity with the technique that produced it.
 We currently have the similarity attribute citing the quantity directly with an implicit understanding that it uses our default similarity heuristic.

 5. Link via Wikipedia